BinodGouda/Smart-Parking-Lot/README.md

 ```

 ### API Endpoints
-GET /status: Get the current status of the parking lot.
+GET /status: Get the current status of the parking lot. <br>
-POST /initialize: Initialize the parking lot with a specified number of spots.
+POST /initialize: Initialize the parking lot with a specified number of spots.  <br>
-POST /arrive: Handle vehicle arrival.
+POST /arrive: Handle vehicle arrival. <br>
-POST /depart: Handle vehicle departure.
+POST /depart: Handle vehicle departure. <br>
 ### Frontend
 The frontend is built using vanilla JavaScript and HTML.
-It includes the following components:
+It includes the following components: <br>

-Controls: Allows users to initialize the parking lot, and manage vehicle arrivals and departures.
+Controls: Allows users to initialize the parking lot, and manage vehicle arrivals and departures. <br>
-System Status: Displays the queue of waiting vehicles, available parking spots, and parked vehicles.
+System Status: Displays the queue of waiting vehicles, available parking spots, and parked vehicles. <br>
-Controls
+Controls <br>
-Initialize Parking Lot: Input the number of parking spots and click "Initialize" to set up the parking lot.
+Initialize Parking Lot: Input the number of parking spots and click "Initialize" to set up the parking lot. <br>
-Vehicle Arrival: Input the license plate number, select the vehicle type (Car, Bike, Truck), and click "Arrive" to add a vehicle to the parking lot or queue.
+Vehicle Arrival: Input the license plate number, select the vehicle type (Car, Bike, Truck), and click "Arrive" to add a vehicle to the parking lot or queue. <br>
-Vehicle Departure: Input the license plate number and click "Depart" to remove a vehicle from the parking lot.
+Vehicle Departure: Input the license plate number and click "Depart" to remove a vehicle from the parking lot. <br>
-System Status
+System Status <br>
-Queue Visualization: Displays the queue of waiting vehicles with their license plate numbers and vehicle type emojis.
+Queue Visualization: Displays the queue of waiting vehicles with their license plate numbers and vehicle type emojis.<br>
-Available Parking Spots (Min-Heap): Displays the available parking spots in a min-heap structure.
+Available Parking Spots (Min-Heap): Displays the available parking spots in a min-heap structure.<br>
-Parked Vehicles: Displays the parked vehicles with their license plate numbers, vehicle type emojis, and parking duration.
+Parked Vehicles: Displays the parked vehicles with their license plate numbers, vehicle type emojis, and parking duration.<br>
 ### Backend
-The backend is built using Flask and includes the following routes:
+The backend is built using Flask and includes the following routes:<br>

-/: Render the main page.
+/: Render the main page.<br>
-/status: Get the current status of the parking lot.
+/status: Get the current status of the parking lot.<br>
-/initialize: Initialize the parking lot with a specified number of spots.
+/initialize: Initialize the parking lot with a specified number of spots.<br>
-/arrive: Handle vehicle arrival.
+/arrive: Handle vehicle arrival.<br>
-/depart: Handle vehicle departure.
+/depart: Handle vehicle departure.<br>
-Data Structures
+Data Structures<br>
-vehicle_queue: A deque to manage the queue of waiting vehicles.
+vehicle_queue: A deque to manage the queue of waiting vehicles.<br>
-parked_vehicles: A dictionary to store details of parked vehicles.
+parked_vehicles: A dictionary to store details of parked vehicles.<br>
-available_spots: A min-heap to manage available parking spots.
+available_spots: A min-heap to manage available parking spots.<br>
 ### Screenshots
 Initial State
 ![image](https://github.com/user-attachments/assets/5537ff90-9a4a-46e7-bdbc-ffd01bf895ee)